Protonk/tpbsearch/README.md

 There may be other values (e.g. the local id of the torrent).
 The script accepts a subset of the database from 1 string to the whole thing.
 It then formats it, ranks the torrents by number of seeds and displays the top 6 results as well as a magnet link (not just the hash) for the number one result.

 The actual searching part is done in the terminal, not in R. So you can be as clever or as literal as you like.

+## Statistics

+Also included is code to feed the whole database into R in order to perform some basic analysis (distribution of size, seeds, etc).
+R isn't really the best choice for text searching, so if you want to see which movies are torrented the most for a given snapshot then you will want to use a different program.

+### Prepare

+The particular database I used has "|" as the delimeter and not all lines have the same number of pipes.
+So we have a very short perl script to remove the offending lines and we can ingest the rest into R.

+The settings on read.table are important, otherwise characters in the title string are interpreted as control or comment characters and you'll have a bad day.